Kcheng8/UQ-BTS-Website/README.md

 - **Hero Section** - Welcome banner with call-to-action
 - **About Us** - Society overview with statistics (600+ members, 20+ events, 50+ partners)
 - **What We Offer** - Mission, Community, and Services with image cards
-- **Sponsors Ribbon** - Animated horizontal scroll of partner logos
+- **Sponsors Ribbon** - Continuous seamless infinite-scrolling ribbon of partner logos
 - **Upcoming Events** - Interactive calendar for event planning
 - **Event Gallery** - Showcase of past events with auto-advancing slider
 - **Featured Interviews** - Embedded YouTube videos from industry professionals